kyverno/KDP/proposals/per_policy_webhook_configurations.md

 A new attribute will be added to Kyverno policy `spec.webhookMatchConditions`:

 - similar to `spec.failurePolicy`, `spec.webhookMatchConditions` is a per policy based configuration.
-It will be converted to `webhooks.matchConditions` directly in validatingwebhookconfiguration, the name for each webhook will follow the naming convention "validate.kyverno.svc-\<failure policy\>-\<policy type\>-\<policy name\>".
+It will be converted to `webhooks.matchConditions` directly in validatingwebhookconfiguration, the name for each webhook will follow the naming convention `validate.kyverno.svc.<failure policy>.<policy type>.<policy name>`.
 Each policy with `webhookMatchConditions` will add one entry in `validatingwebhookconfiguration.webhooks`.
-- matching admission requests will be forwarded to and served at path `/validate/matchconditions/fail` by default, in case `spec.failurePolicy=Ignore`, requests are served at `/validate/matchconditions/ignore`.
+- matching admission requests will be forwarded to and served at path `/validate/matchconditions/fail` by default.
+In case `spec.failurePolicy=Ignore`, requests are served at `/validate/matchconditions/ignore`.

-Given this clusterpolicy with two rules, it will be transformed to the validatingwebhookconfiguration listed below:
+Given this clusterpolicy with two rules, it will be transformed to validatingwebhookconfiguration listed below.

-- the service path is registered at `/validate/matchconditions/fail`
-- the new webhook entry will be registered with name `validate.kyverno.svc-fail-clusterpolicy-disallow-host-pid-ipc`
-- `clusterpolicy.spec.webhookMatchConditions` is transformed to `validatingwebhookconfiguration.webhooks.matchConditions`
-- two rules matching `Pod` and `Deployment` are registered under `validatingwebhookconfiguration.webhooks.rules` respectively

 ```yaml
 apiVersion: kyverno.io/v1